Skip to content

 5. Checks for card settlements in the last 45 days.

-• If there are any CARD_TRANSACTION or CARD_DIRECT_DEBIT bookings in the last 45 days for the account, then the account will only be closed once 45 days have elapsed since the last booking.
+• If CARD_TRANSACTION or CARD_DIRECT_DEBIT bookings exist in the last 45 days, closure is delayed until 45 days have elapsed since the last booking.

 6. Checks for open reservations.

-7. Checks for bookings with valuta dates in the future.
+7. Checks for bookings with value dates in the future.

 9. Checks for active seizures.